 Salawikain is a Tagalog word whose English translation is Proverb.
 Salawikain (Proverb) is a Tagalog Saying filled with Lessons and Wisdom about Buhay (Life), Kaibigan (Friends), and Pamilya (Family).
 There are Salawikain that have a direct English translation and are easy to interpret, while some have a deeper Tagalog meaning.

 Salawikain has variations too.
-This is due to the different dialects that Filipinos speak depending on their province in the country.
+This is due to the different Dialects that Filipinos speak depending on their province of origin.
 Regardless the meaning, wisdom, and life lessons that we will get from them are still the same.
-Are you ready to know the examples or halimbawa of the tagalog proverbs/salawikain?
+Are you ready to know the examples or halimbawa of Salawikain?

 Mga Halimbawa ng Salawikain with Explanations

-I have here 17 salawikain and I will explain their meaning to the best of my knowledge.
+These are the 23 examples or “mga halimbawa” of Salawikain and I will explain their meaning or “kahulugan” to the best of my knowledge.

 1. Aanhin pa ang damo kung patay na ang kabayo

 English translation: What’s the grass good for, if the horse is already dead

 We all know that horses feed on grass.
 In my understanding, it means that the grass refers to a “help” that was given too late.
 Or an “action” that would no longer have an effect on the outcome of an event.

 2. Pag binato ka ng bato batuhin mo ng tinapay

 English translation: When someone throws you a stone, strike back with a bread